IQSS/dataverse/doc/sphinx-guides/source/installation/advanced.rst

 Multiple Glassfish Servers
 --------------------------

+You should be conscious of the following when running multiple Glassfish servers.

-The main thing to know about running multiple Glassfish servers is that only one can be the dedicated timer server, as explained in the :doc:`/admin/timers` section of the Admin Guide.
+- Only one Glassfish server can be the dedicated timer server, as explained in the :doc:`/admin/timers` section of the Admin Guide.
+- When users upload a logo for their dataverse using the "theme" feature described in the :doc:`/user/dataverse-management` section of the User Guide, these logos are stored only on the Glassfish server the user happend to be on when uploading the logo.
+By default these logos are written to the directory ``/usr/local/glassfish4/glassfish/domains/domain1/docroot/logos``.
+- When a sitemp is created by a Glassfish server it is written to the filesystem of just that Glassfish server.
+By default the sitemap is written to the directory ``/usr/local/glassfish4/glassfish/domains/domain1/docroot/logos``.

 Detecting Which Glassfish Server a User Is On
 +++++++++++++++++++++++++++++++++++++++++++++